dottorepie/sound-art-elements/README.md

  //for standalone put init file content in SC startup file, install Mathilib quark, optionally SC plugins

+////for normal results replace LPF on the oscillators (sig) with BPF and set heavy arg as rq not freq multiplier
 ///basic synthesis components derived from work on previous repository:

 -cosmic sound engine envelope///